tommyettinger/anim8-gdx/README.md

 A .gwt.xml file is present in the sources jar, and because GWT needs it, you can depend on the sources jar with `implementation "com.github.tommyettinger:anim8-gdx:0.4.2:sources"`.
-The PNG-related code isn't available on GWT because it needs `java.util.zip`, which is unavailable there, but PaletteReducer and AnimatedGif should both work, as should QualityPalette.
+The PNG-related code isn't available on GWT because it needs `java.util.zip`, which is unavailable there, but PaletteReducer and AnimatedGif should both work, as should `QualityPalette`.
 The classes `FastGif` and `FastPalette` should work on GWT, but no other "Fast" classes will.
 The GWT inherits line, which is needed in `GdxDefinition.gwt.xml` if no dependencies already have it, is:
 ```xml
 <inherits name="com.github.tommyettinger.anim8" />
 ```